 - Parking on any surface or in any area not designated for the legal operation or parking of a vehicle;

-- Parking in or blocking the use of an ADA reserved space without displayed authorization;
+- Parking in or blocking the use of an ADA reserved space or access aisle without displayed authorization;

 - Displaying a counterfeit, altered, stolen, transferred, deactivated, or otherwise misappropriated permit;

 - Vehicles parked in violation of any section of the Parking Ordinance.

 3.3.5.
 Parking Violations – Contact Not Required: If a parking infraction is observed by Department of Public Safety staff and immediate contact is not possible or may jeopardize the safety of an officer or other staff, a parking violation may be issued to the registered owner of the vehicle without contact at the time of the violation.